OpportunityNet: Referral platform for entrepreneurs looking to buy and sell

 If the buyer and seller deem each other's profiles to be interesting, then the two parties are given mutual referrals.
 From that point on, the client advisors and an internal team of experts in succession take over in order to accompany both sides step by step until the process is concluded.

 Why does Credit Suisse operate a referral platform such as this?
 As the Bank for Entrepreneurs, it specializes in company succession.
-Our corporate client advisors are well versed in the different options for succession, including their advantages and disadvantages, and all the legal aspects.
+Credit Suisse thus has the necessary expertise to manage this database.
+Because our corporate client advisors are well versed in the different options for succession, including their advantages and disadvantages, and all the legal aspects.
 For certain issues, such as those regarding inheritance law, which is closely related to succession, they will consult the bank's in-house experts, if necessary, during the succession process.
 Whenever transactions are more complex, specialists in mergers and acquisitions are brought on board.

-Our OpportunityNet service has existed since 2007.
-At the time, Credit Suisse client advisors noticed that they were often managing clients who wanted to sell on the one hand and clients who were potential buyers on the other.
+Long before OpportunityNet existed, Credit Suisse client advisors noticed that they were often managing clients who wanted to sell on the one hand and clients who were potential buyers on the other.
 However, because they were bound by banking confidentiality, they were prohibited from intervening.
-Today, they refer clients in those situations to the OpportunityNet platform.
+For these reasons, Credit Suisse took the initiative in 2007 and has since offered the OpportunityNet service.
+Today, Credit Suisse advisors refer their clients who need to buy or sell a company to the platform.
 This generates up to 20 business relationships annually with transaction volumes of between one and twenty million Swiss francs.